 Some of the HITs, which you can think of as small jobs, pay only pennies.

 Despite the low pay, people are drawn to MTurk because of its flexibility.
-Most other remote jobs require a set schedule that may not be convenient for stay-at-home moms, college students, busy retirees and people in between jobs.
+Most other remote jobs require a set schedule that may not be convenient for stay-at-home parents, college students, busy retirees and people in between jobs.

 MTurk doesn’t place any of those restrictions on its workers — you can accept HITs 10 minutes a week or 10 hours a week.

-I’ve used MTurk on and off for the past two years and can confirm that it’s not a scam!
+I’ve used MTurk on and off for the past three years and can confirm that it’s not a scam!
 Earnings are transferred to an Amazon Payments account or can be redeemed for an Amazon.com gift card.

 How much money can you really make with MTurk?
 I recently spent three hours doing three different types of HITs to find out…